Haskell-Things/implicitpipe/README.md

 # Changes

+* 0.1.0.2
+    * Use GPipe-GLFW 1.2.3
+    * Correct some ghc warnings, ignore others
 * 0.1.0.1
     * Changed how input state is output & added a scroll callback example.
     * [pakanek](https://github.com/pakanek) added a missing min-version constraint.